asmetanka/suno-ui-booster/PRIVACY.md

 Notes:
 - There is no use of `declarativeNetRequest`.
 - The extension does not alter network requests or server responses.
+ - Content scripts adjust only the DOM/CSS.
+No keystrokes or text entered in fields are read or transmitted.

 ## Security